Eirbware/mc-skin-api/README.md

 </div>

-(Note the accessories starting with an underscore should only be used for testing purposes)

 The skin is made with a first layer and an overlay.
-When the accessory has pixels on the first layer and the skin has pixels on the overlay, the skin pixels on the overlay will be hidden to show the accessory.
+When the accessory has pixels on the first layer and the skin has pixels on the overlay, the skin pixels on the overlay will be hidden to show the accessory if `hide_overlay` is set to `true` (default behavior).

-> Be careful when you use a generated skin, make sure to choose the right dimensions (slim or wide arms) on the launcher.
-If you're not sure, use the `scripts/is_slim.py` script.
+> Be careful when you use a generated skin, **make sure to choose the right dimensions on the launcher** (slim or wide arms).
+If you're not sure, use the `scripts/is_slim.py` script to check the skin type.

 ## Modifying the accessories

-See the [Python scripts](./scripts/README.md) to modify the accessories.
+See the [Python scripts](./scripts/README.md) to modify the accessories or get more details on how conversions are made.

 ## See also